 - Carpe Diem rainbow calendar stickers

-- Prima planner (neutral stickers)
+- Prima planner (neutral stickers) (no longer readily available)

 If you’re not sure what number stickers to get, go for neutral stickers like these.
 Then you can use a highlighter, colored pens or a marker pen to make them whatever color you want.